mingruimingrui/Convolution-neural-networks-made-easy-with-keras/README.md

 <p align="center"><img src="/imgs/filtering-math.JPG", width="720"></p>
 <p align="center">Fig 1.2 mathematics of filtering</p>

 A CNN would then take a small 3x3 pixel chunk from the original image and transform it into a single figure in a process called filtering.
 This is achieved by multiplying a number to each of the pixel of the original image and summing it up.
 A simplified example of how the math is done is as described in the picture above.
-(NOW STOP RIGHT HERE!
+NOW STOP RIGHT HERE!
 Make sure you understand the mathematics of how to conduct filtering.
-We will talk about how we arrive at this filter later on.)
+Re-read the contents if you need to.
+We will talk about how filters are made later on.

 Since we are dealing with an image of depth 3 (number of colors), we need to imagine a 3x3x3 sized mini image being multiplied and summed up with another 3x3x3 filter.
-Then by adding another constant term, we are able to attain a single number result from this transformation.
+Then by adding another constant term, we will receive a single number result from this transformation.

 <p align="center"><img src="/imgs/filtering-many-to-one.gif", width="360"></p>
 <p align="center">Fig 1.3 filtering in action, original image is below</p>

 This same filter will then be applied to every single possible 3x3 pixel on the original image.
-And the end result would be a 2nd 'image' which would be of the size 30x30x1.
-Reason being, there are only 30x30 3x3 pixel squares on a 32x32 pixel image.
+Notice that there are only 30x30 unique 3x3 squares on a 32x32 image, also remember that a filter will convert a 3x3 pixel image into a single image so the end result of applying a filter onto a 32x32x3 image will result in a 30x30x1 2nd 'image'.

 #### The high-level explanation